Corpus spongiosum. Corpus cavernosum

 Appearance

-The inner surface of the albuginea is dotted with many trabeculae (processes) consisting of dense connective tissue.
+The inner surface of the tunica albuginea is dotted with many trabeculae (processes) consisting of dense connective tissue.

-The work of the cavernous bodies
+Work of the cavernous bodies

 Most men, having learned about the functions that the elements in question perform, wonder how to enlarge the cavernous bodies, and develop a special training method for penis enlargement, based on a special technique for gripping and stretching the penis.